4 DAYS FROM $799

 This evening, you’ll fly overnight to Basel, Switzerland.

-Arrive in Basel and embark on ship to Breisach
+Arrive in Basel and transfer to ship in Breisach

 If you purchased your airfare from Vantage, a Vantage representative will meet you and arrange transfer to your ship.
 Or add our extension and you’ll begin in Montreux.
 This evening you'll enjoy a welcome drink as well as a briefing.
 This is also your first chance to experience something you'll enjoy throughout your journey: live jazz piano music in the lounge.
 The dulcet sounds produced an expert piano player will be with you every day on your cruise, and will provide a lovely soundtrack for your trip.
 In the evening, you'll be a guest at the Captain's Welcome Reception & Dinner.